education-web/Hello-JS/README.md

 # Hello-JS
-This is my first project.
-My first steps to the infinite world of coding.
+This is a good first project for beginners.
+First steps to the infinite world of coding.